Legislators -- Nevada

 Subject Source: Library of Congress Subject Headings

-Abstract William J. Raggio, a Republican, was Nevada's longest serving state senator, his tenure lasted from 1972 until his resignation in 2011.
+Abstract William J. Raggio, a Republican, was Nevada's longest serving state senator: his tenure lasted from 1972 until his resignation in 2011.
 For most of his senatorial career Raggio was widely considered to be the unequaled master of the legislative process.
-He served as the Assistant District Attorney of Washoe County from 1952 to 1958, and later as the District Attorney from 1958-1970.
-During his time in the DA's office, he handled a number of high profile cases, including one with...
+He served as the Assistant District Attorney of Washoe County from 1952-1958, and later as the District Attorney from 1958-1970.
+During his time in the District Attorney's office, he handled a number of high profile cases, including one with...

-Abstract Included are clippings about Segerblom and her husband, Cliff, articles written by Segerblom, and biographical materials about family members: mother, Hazel Bell Wines (Nevada Assemblyman); grandfather W.R.
+Genevieve Segerblom (March 15, 1918 – January 4, 2013) was an American politician of the Nevada Assembly throughout 1992 and 2000.
+Included are clippings between 1907-1994 about Segerblom and her husband, Cliff, articles written by Segerblom, and biographical materials about family members: mother, Hazel Bell Wines (Nevada Assemblyman); grandfather W.R.
 "Johnny" Bell (Nevada State Senator); and uncle, Norman Bell.

 Thomas Wren (1824-1904) was a mining attorney for the city of Austin, Nevada and later practiced law in White Pine County, Eureka, and Reno, Nevada.
 The collection contains a petition recommending Wren for an unspecified appointment.